Documenta fifteen: Mural controversy

 Days after the 18 June 2022 opening of documenta fifteen, a mural titled People's Justice (2002) by the Indonesian artist group Taring Padi came under intense controversy over what the German and Israeli governments condemned as antisemitic imagery, and the mural was subsequently covered up and taken down, sparking major political, artistic, and social debates in Germany.
 Originally collaboratively created in Yogyakarta, Indonesia in 2002, the mural illustrates Indonesian politics as a battle of the people against oppressors, capitalists, and polluters.
 The mural is a critique of Suharto's military dictatorship and the complex power relationships that sustained it, with a section depicting the involvement of the government of Israel through the use of Jewish caricatures.
 These figures included a soldier with a pig's face and a Star of David, as well as a man with sidecurls, sharp teeth and SS runes on his hat.
+Some of these figures have been identified as Jewish, Islamic, or American statesmen involved in colonial wars, support of the 1965 genocide and the occupation of East Timor, acts of terrorism, or economic exploitation of Indonesia and Irian, e.g. Henry Kissinger.

 The artists and ruangrupa apologized for the use of stereotype in the artwork, while denouncing antisemitism and discrimination in any form.
 Israeli and German media outlets reported on the controversy as a scandal, framing Documenta as having ignored earlier warnings by the Central Council of Jews in Germany, and accusing ruangrupa of antisemitic attitudes.

 Claudia Roth, Federal Government Commissioner for Culture and the Media, declared in an official statement that its removal was "overdue" and "is only a first step."
 Jörg Sperling, chairman of the Documenta-Forum, criticized the taking-down of the mural, connecting the work to the historical context of the Israel-Palestine conflict, a "subject that lies outside of art" and that Documenta could not solve.
 He later stepped back from his position as chairman of the Documenta-Forum.
 Sabine Schormann, general director of the documenta fifteen, resigned on 17 July 2022 after initial resistance to stepping down.

 The controversy triggered a debate as to whether the Documenta itself should have a future.
 German President Frank-Walter Steinmeier (SPD) said at the show's official opening, "there are limits” to what artists can do when they address political issues.
 He declared: “As justified as some criticism of Israeli policies, such as the building of settlements, is, recognizing Israeli statehood means recognizing the dignity and security of the modern Jewish community.”
 Steinmeier pointed out that the Documenta management should not "outsource their responsibility to the Indonesian curators", but instead should take on the role of mediators and “create appropriate structures" for debate.
 Federal Chancellor Olaf Scholz (SPD) demonstratively announced that he would stay away from the Documenta this year.
 Art professor Bazon Brock commented about the failure of the Documenta management during a radio interview hosted by the German public broadcaster Deutschlandfunk: "People liquidated art in the name of artistic freedom."